AlphaeusNg/FYP/README.md

 # Final Year Project - Image Translation App

 An image translator app that auto-translates foreign language images into a language of your choice.
-1) Upload the image
+1) Upload your image
-2) App identifies the text and overlays the image
+2) EasyOCR performs text localisation
+3) Use OpenAI's api to translate
+4) Use Image to cover bbox coordinates and dynamically overlays with text
+5) Sends back images in a zipped file to client.
+6) Wala!
+Image translated!

 ## Getting started